-This week we are visiting Increasingly to learn about how they achieved their growth as a startups.
-We talked about AI Bundling, London versus Silicon Valley, risk appetite of investors, how okay it is to fail and more.
+This week we are visiting Increasingly to learn about how they achieved their growth as a startup.
+We talked about AI Bundling, London versus Silicon Valley, the risk appetite of investors, how okay it is to fail and more.
 Our guest is Sri Sharma -the CEO and the Co-Founder.
 Increasingly is not his first startup.
 After quitting his corporate job, he has founded two different startups.

 Startups of London - Episode 13

 The growth of the business

 Building a business is teamwork, and everyone in the team brings a different expertise.
 Sri started this journey with a co-founder who was focused on the product side.
 He also brought in two early employees to the company, where they became the VP of Algorithms and CTO today.
 Sri brought his technical experience and network with retailers from his past businesses to the team.
 Instantly, they had a core team.
 They slowly built the technical team and relied on Sri’s sales abilities in the early days of the business.
 Later on, they hired a director of customer success and a couple of sales directors.

 They have 40 people in the startup today and 60 clients in London and internationally.
 Some of their clients are very familiar to us, such as Samsung, HP, LoveHoney, Travis Perkins and many more.

 They’re planning to build a team in London mainly focused on customer success, sales, and marketing.
 In the future, they’ll have open roles for marketing manager, sales directors, partnership manager and customer success.
 It’s a great time to join Increasingly because they are at the point where they are transitioning from a startup to a scaleup.

 Listen as a podcast: The full interview with Sri.